This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 The house sitters stay in the homeowner’s home, and in exchange, they get to live rent-free and look after the pets as well as any other agreed-upon responsibilities.

-2. Create a Standout Profile
+Step 2: Create a Standout House Sitter Profile

 Your house sitting journey begins with creating an attention-grabbing profile.
 Think of it as your digital resume, showcasing your reliability, responsibility, and genuine passion for house sitting.
 Include relevant details like your experience with house or pet care, what animals you’ve had as pets, and any other special information that will help you stand out.